© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 City walls: section S of The Butts, extending 100ft (30m) E from Rack Alley is a scheduled monument protected by Historic England under reference 1003778.
 View the official record →

-The City walls: section S of The Butts, extending 100ft east from Rack Alley is a surviving section of Worcestershire's medieval defensive fortifications.
+The City walls section S of The Butts, extending 100 feet eastward from Rack Alley, is a segment of the medieval defensive fortifications surrounding Worcester.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003778.

 City walls: section S of The Butts, extending 100ft (30m) E from Rack Alley is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003778.